 This example will create a backup file to the file system.
 Here we are going to use the custom location.
 Please change the location as per your requirements.

-From the below screenshot, you can see the backup file in D folder.
+From the below screenshot, you can see the Database backup file in the D folder.

 Differential Backup SQL Database to Custom Location